 India: Country and Foreign Investment

-Classical Indian culture was formed under a series of civilizations in the last three thousand years BC; the Gupta dynasty in the 4th to 6th centurries AD saw a flowering of Indian science, art, and culture.
-The Delhi Sultanate in the 10th and 11th centuries followed a Moorish invasion; later the Mughal dynasty ruled India from 1500 to 1800.
+Classical Indian culture was formed under a series of civilizations in the last three thousand years BC; the Gupta dynasty in the 4th to 6th centuries AD saw a flowering of Indian science, art, and culture.
+The invasion of Muslim armies caused great destruction, though things settled down into the Delhi Sultanate in the 10th and 11th centuries; later the Moghul dynasty ruled India from 1500 to the late 18th century.

-European powers began to infiltrate India from the 17th century onwards, initially for trading purposes.
+European powers began to infiltrate India from the 17th century onwards, initially engaging in trade.
 The British East India Company ran what amounted to its own government in India during the 18th century and the first part of the 19th century.
 By degrees Britain became the dominant power in India, and by the middle of the 19th century India was counted as a part of the British Empire.

-The population is approximately 1.2 billion, second only to China, and is growing at 1.34% per year.
-The two largest cities are Delhi, the political capital, with 22m inhabitatnts, and Mumbai (Bombay), the commercial capital, with 20m inhabitants.
+The population is more than 1.3 billion, second only to China, and is growing at 1.34% per year.
+The two largest cities are Delhi, which contains the capital New Delhi, with 19 million inhabitants, and Mumbai (Bombay), the commercial centre and chief port, with 20 million.

-There are twenty official languages in India, testifying to its fragmented past; Hindi is the most widely spoken, being used by 41% of the population.
+There are 22 official languages in India, testifying to its fragmented past; Hindi and its allied dialects are used by 44% of the population.
 For political, economic and commercial communication, English is very widely used.
 Literacy is only 61%, largely due to the exclusion of women from formal education in many regions.

 India is a federal republic divided into 28 states and seven union territories.
 There is a bicameral parliament.
-The president and vice-president are elected by the members of the legislature; but real power resides with the Prime Minister, who is elected by the members of the largest political party.
-Currently the prime minister is Manmohan Singh and he has been in power since 2004.
+The president and vice-president are elected by the members of the legislature; but real power resides with the prime minister, who is elected by the members of the largest political party.
+Currently the prime minister is Narendra Modi of the nationalist BJP; he has been in power since 2014.

 The legal system is based on English common law and precedents play a large part in the judicial process, as they do in other common law countries.
 There is a Supreme Court; justices are appointed by the president and remain in office until they reach the age of 65.